 Dog Hip Dysplasia Surgical Procedures and Costs

-- Double or triple pelvic osteotomy (DPO/TPO)
+- Double or Triple Pelvic Osteotomy (DPO/TPO)

 Dogs stay for two nights at the hospital following surgery followed by total rest at home for an additional 6-8 weeks.
 X-rays are required after about 6 weeks to check the healing progress of the surgical area.

-TPO costs $1,200 – $2,000 per hip surgery.
+TPO costs $1,200 to $2,000 per hip surgery.

-- Femoral head ostectomy (FHO)
+- Femoral Head Ostectomy (FHO)

 Early use of the leg is important so forms of physical therapy are started usually after suture removal 7-10 days after surgery.

-FHO costs $1,780 – $2,380 depending on the patient’s size.
+FHO costs $1,800 to $2,400 depending on the patient’s size.

-- Total hip replacement (THR)
+- Total Hip Replacement (THR)